swcfischer/blog/src/articles/stripe-webhooks.md

 After that event was triggered, Stripe will call the webhook endpoint that you specify in the Stripe Dashboard.

-You webhook endpoint must send a response with the status of 200, so that Stripe knows to stop hitting the endpoint.
+Your webhook endpoint, which you define in the Stripe interface, must reply to Stripe with a response status of 200, so that Stripe knows to stop hitting the endpoint.

+If you don't do this, after five or so tries, Stripe will email you telling you the endpoint failed.

-Here is an example endpoint:
+# Here is an example endpoint:

 ```js
 app.post(